secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 ## Best practices for content creation and organization in GitLab Learn

-These best practices are an iterative work in progress.
+These best practices are iterative and will continuously update.
 As the LXP implementation team discovers new ways to utilize EdCast, these best practices will be updated.
-All admin should consider opening an MR to this page and adding best practices as they discover new use cases and tools in the platform.
+EdCast admins and team members should consider opening an MR to this page and adding best practices as they discover new use cases and tools in the platform for content creation and curation.

-If EdCast admin have questions about best pracitces in the LXP, or need support in making decisions about how to upload and organize their contnet, please reach out to the [L&D team in Slack](https://app.slack.com/client/T02592416/CMRAWQ97W/thread/CAEEVBR2M-1608029461.344100).
+If EdCast admins have questions about best practices in the LXP or need support in making decisions about how to upload and organize their content, please reach out to the [L&D team in Slack](https://app.slack.com/client/T02592416/CMRAWQ97W/thread/CAEEVBR2M-1608029461.344100).

 ### Creating new learning content

-#### Smart cards
+#### SmartCards

-1. Smart cards created in a pathway or journey are only discoverable from within that pathway or journey.
-Create smart cards with quizzes, polls, or other action items from learners from within the journey or pathway
+1. SmartCards created in a pathway or journey are only discoverable from within that pathway or journey.
+Create SmartCards with quizzes, polls, or other action items from learners from within the journey or pathway
-1. Create content based smart cards independenlty from a journey or pathway so that content can be repurposed and discovered
+1. Create content based SmartCards independently from a journey or pathway so that content can be repurposed and discovered

 #### Pathways